 His deep interest in cross-cultural communication and education, and humanity at large has led him over the years to Europe, Morocco, Thailand, Hawaii, New Zealand, Peru, Bolivia, Costa Rica, Cuba, as well as Ecuador.
 He now resides between Kunisaki and Okinawa with his wife and their two children.

-Mario joined Walk Japan as a Tour Leader in 2011 and became the company's School Trips Manager in 2013.
+Mario joined Walk Japan as a Tour Leader in 2011.